Nothender/DGE-DiscordBot/README.md

 will contain multiple features to be explained later

-# Releases/Updates :
+# Documentation :
-V0.0.0 :
-Bot base, nothing more
+Command string prefix = "//"
+The bot currently has one feature :
+-when entering the command `ping` the bot replies with `pong`